jcteague/js-profiling/README.md

 js-profiling
 ============

-a library to benchmark your client side javascript and to record the results for analysis and regression
+a library to benchmark your client side javascript and to record the results for analysis and regression.